What if all the coving has been removed?

 For more tips and advice from some of our customers, have a read of our article "Things I wish I'd known before buying my period house".

-The Victorian Emporium sells the full range of beautiful wooden and plaster mouldings including cornice, dado rails, picture rails and skirting boards for every room in your house.
+The Victorian Emporium sells the full range of beautiful decorative wooden mouldings and plaster mouldings including cornice, dado rails, picture rail mouldings and skirting boards for every room in your house.
 You can read our ultimate guide to period property renovation here.